 - Existential (life or spiritual smart)

-The good news is that music intelligence is so powerful that by learning a musical instrument and studying the arts, the other eight intelligences can be developed and strengthened simultaneously.
+Gardner also found that music intelligence is so powerful that by learning a musical instrument and studying the arts, the other eight intelligences can be developed and strengthened simultaneously–another reason why we need music taught in schools!

 Logical/Mathematical Intelligence (number, reasoning smart)